-ASSET METHOD: The actuarial value of assets, as developed in Schedule B. The actuarial value of assets recognizes a portion of the difference between the fair value of assets and the expected value of assets, based on the assumed valuation rate of return.
-The actuarial value was set equal to the fair value as of June 30, 2013.
-The amount recognized each year beginning June 30, 2014 will be 20% of the difference between fair value and expected actuarial value
+ASSET METHOD: Actuarial value, as developed in Schedule B. The actuarial value of assets recognizes a portion of the difference between the fair value of assets and the expected fair value of assets, based on the assumed valuation rate of return.
+The amount recognized each year is 20% of the difference between fair value and expected fair value.